 - G.4.1 Golden Words shall publish on a weekly basis over the course of the Fall and Winter terms. - G.4.2 The editors will establish an editorial policy prior to their first issue in September.
-The Vice President (Operations) will ensure this policy reflects and agrees with the EngSoc Constitution and Policy Manual, and it shall be approved by the Engineering Society Advisory Board at the first meeting in September. - G.4.3 Golden Words must be operated in accordance with the editorial policy as determined by the editors at the beginning of their term.
-All content published in Golden Words must be approved by the editors. - G.4.4 Each issue of Golden Words (with the possible exception of parodies) will contain the Golden Words logo, the name of the paper, the volume number, the issue number, and the date. - G.4.5 Each issue, including parodies, must contain the masthead.
-Although, the titles of the positions outlined in the masthead may be changed, the title of editor(s), the name(s) of the editor(s), the process to file a formal complaint outlined in paragraph 20, and the notice in paragraph 21 must be clearly stated. - G.4.6 The masthead shall include the following statement: Informal comments or complaints should be sent to the editors at eds@goldenwords.net.
+The Vice President (Operations) will ensure this policy reflects and agrees with the EngSoc Constitution, By-Law and Policy Manual. - G.4.3 Golden Words must be operated in accordance with the editorial policy as determined by the editors at the beginning of their term.
+All content published in Golden Words must be approved by the editors.

+- G.4.4 Each issue of Golden Words (with the possible exception of parodies) will contain the Golden Words logo, the name of the paper, the volume number, the issue number, and the date. - G.4.5 Each issue, including parodies, must contain the masthead.
+Although, the titles of the positions outlined in the masthead may be changed, the title of editor(s), the name(s) of the editor(s), the process to file a formal complaint, and the notice must be clearly stated. - G.4.6 The masthead shall include the following statement: Informal comments or complaints should be sent to the editors at eds@goldenwords.net.
 Any formal complaints or issues will be forwarded to the Chair of the Engineering Society Advisory Board.
-Please contact <name of Chair of the Advisory Board> at board@engsoc.queensu.ca to lodge a formal complaint or comment.
+Please contact < name of Chair of the Advisory Board > at board@engsoc.queensu.ca to lodge a formal complaint or comment.
 The opinions published in the paper are not necessarily those of the Engineering Society of Queen's University or of any other university body. - G.4.7 Each issue of Golden Words must contain a current phone number and e-mail address that potential clients can contact for advertising.